peacey/split-vpn/README.md

     cat wireguard.log
     ```

-	* For the UDR only, change the setup_wireguard.sh line to the correct data directory: `/data/wireguard/setup_wireguard.sh`.
+	* If you are using the wireguard-kmod project, add `/mnt/data/wireguard/setup_wireguard.sh` or `/data/wireguard/setup_wireguard.sh` (whichever your data directory is) to the top of this script before the "# Load configuration" line to make sure wireguard is setup first.
   	* Modify the `cd` line to point to the correct directory.
 Make sure that the `DEV` variable in the `vpn.conf` file is set to the wireguard interface name (which should the same as the wireguard configuration filename without .conf).
   	* **Optional**: If you want to block Internet access to forced clients if the wireguard tunnel is brought down via wg-quick, set `KILLSWITCH=1` and `REMOVE_KILLSWITCH_ON_EXIT=0` in the `vpn.conf` file.
   	* **Optional**: Uncomment the pre-up line by removing the `# ` at the beginning of the line if you want to block Internet access for forced clients if wireguard fails to run.
 Keeping it commented out doesn't enable the iptables kill switch until after wireguard runs successfully.

 7. Give the script executable permissions.
 You can run this script next time you want to start this wireguard configuration.